 This is part one of a two-semester course designed to model the process of instructional alignment through all stages of curriculum development, including development of goals, objectives, content and strategies as they relate to the four levels of Oregon licensure.
 These concepts will be applied in age-group breakout sessions focusing on effective and developmentally appropriate teaching strategies.
 Micro-teaching sessions will allow students to practice the use of major teaching strategies.
 The course will culminate with the design and development of a three-day teaching unit, including all supplemental instructional materials.
-Prerequisite: ED232, Admittance to School of Education required or approval of director.
+Prerequisite: ED232, junior standing or consent of director.
 (Fall)